popsiiicle/spacegame/ideas.md

 - skill could be varied, but not hard.  eg movement + aim, but both arent that hard to learn.
 - game needs to make you feel something.  multiplayer shooter is no excuse
+- zero g doesn't matter if the game doesn't reward you for doing crazy shit
+-